 As detailed in the Clayton Early Learning Head Start baseline application, the program considers child assessment and other program data to create annual program goals, professional development plans, and identify resource needs as well as to track its progress toward meeting goals and intended impacts.
 Interdisciplinary teams (comprised of educators, family support staff, early interventionists, researchers and policy analysts) meet regularly to analyze the data collected, identify trends, and explore issues, and note strengths and gaps in services.
 Since the baseline application, the program has made minor updates to these processes.
 Research and evaluation team members attend Policy Council four times a year (Sept, Nov, Feb, June).
-Team members meet with most teaching teams three times a year (twice to share child outcomes, once to share data from the classroom observations).
+Team members meet with teaching teams three times a year (twice to share child outcomes, once to share data from the classroom observations).
 Team members meet with mentor coaches (and directors) monthly to discuss data.
 Research and evaluation team members also meet with the CFEs and their mentor coach twice a year.
-The COPA Trainer trained program leaders and specialist to more efficiently use the data system for tracking and monitoring comprehensive child and family services.
 No other changes have been made to the processes described in the baseline application.

-Clayton Early Learning, with the consultation and participation of interdisciplinary staff, policy groups and other community members, conducted the 2018-19 self-assessment using the Office of Head Start 2019 Focus Area One Monitoring protocol, identified no areas of non-compliance.
-The self-assessment will identify our effectiveness and progress in meeting program goals and objectives and in implementing Federal regulations under the Head Start Act.
-Key areas of focus include management systems, child and family outcomes and the delivery of comprehensive services.
+Clayton Early Learning, with the consultation and participation of interdisciplinary staff, policy groups, and other community members, conducted the 2019-20 self-assessment using the Office of Head Start 2019 Focus Area One and Focus Area Two Monitoring protocols, and identified strengths and areas of improvement.
+The self-assessment identifies our effectiveness and progress in meeting program goals and objectives and in implementing Federal regulations under the Head Start Act.
+Key areas of focus include management systems, child and family outcomes, and the delivery of comprehensive services.
 Upon completion of the data collection, results will be reviewed and areas of strength and improvement opportunities will be identified.
 These data will inform the completion of comprehensive action plans.
 Specific strengths and opportunities for improvement identified through the self-assessment process follow.